 The API user must have these permissions set:

-Enter the username and password for your API user and click "Test" to make sure that the API user login checks out ok.
-Click "Save" to keep your settings and dismiss the dialog.
+Enter the username and password for your API user and click "Test" to ensure that the API user login is okay.

 Map fields from SQL to Xink

-The final step is to tell Sql2Xink which fields from the SQL database goes where in Xink.
+The final step is to tell Sql2Xink which fields from the SQL database go where in Xink.
 Click "Map fields" to set the mapping.

 Now click "Refresh fields".
 Sql2Xink will now get the fields from your SQL statement, and it will contact the Xink API to retrieve all fields for your Xink account.
 If the field names from your SQL statement match the Xink field names, the tool will automatically set up a mapping between the two.